RyvelTS/RyvelTS/README.md

 ### Hi there, I'm Ryvel.
 Welcome to my Github 👋
 I’m software engineering undergraduate student who is eager to learn new things, as well as, very enthusiastic to overcome obstacles.
 Most of the projects that i have done, are school projects.
 Like, simple android applications and websites.
-Personally, i really enjoy to become a front-end developer, since, i followed my passion in a core of UI designing and prototyping
+Personally, i really enjoy to become a front-end developer, since, i followed my passion in a core of UI designing and prototyping.

 ## &#x1f4c8; My Journey in Github